kcrary/istari/docs/tactics.md

     the nth subgoal.

+- `andthenSeq : tactic list -> tactic`

+  Runs each of the tactics in the list in sequence, combined by `andthen`.
+  Similar to `foldr andthen idtac` but lazier.

 - `attempt : tactic -> tactic`

   The tactic `attempt tac` applies `tac`.
 If `tac` fails, the tactic